Why did the school division change the elementary level report cards?

 No. The identification of students for gifted program services will continue to be made by the Identification and Placement Committee based on specific criteria.

-Will standards-based grading change how students are selected for Old Donation Center (ODC) and Kemps Landing Magnet School (KLMS)?
+Will standards-based grading change how students are selected for Kemps Landing/Old Donation School?

-No. These programs will continue to require that a student meet the criteria for gifted services and undergo the screening process.
+No. Kemps Landing/Old Donation School will continue to require that a student meet the criteria for gifted services and undergo the screening process.
 The following components will continue to be used in the decision making process:

 - Student achievement (as indicated on the current report card)